rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-The mutation's resolver has access to the text in its arguments (second argument).
-Furthermore, it has access to the currently signed in user in the context argument (third argument) which can be used to associate the created message with the user.
+The mutation's resolver has access to the text in its second argument.
+It also has access to the signed-in user in the third argument, used to associate the created message with the user.
 The parent argument isn't used.
-The one thing missing for making the message complete is an identifier.
-For making sure that a unique identifier is used, you can install this neat library on the command line:
+The one thing missing to make the message complete is an identifier.
+To make sure a unique identifier is used, install this neat library in the command line:

 {{< highlight javascript >}}
 npm install uuid --save